j-corp-25/Mastermind_py/README.md

 ## Thought process and Game Plan

 For this challenge I was going to initially use `JavaScript`, but after planning an initial blueprint of the logic of the game I decided to instead use `Python`.
 My primary language for doing leetcode and solving DS&A problems is python.
 It is a very flexible language and easier to understand so I figured I should use python instead since heavy logic could be implemented with this particular game.
 I havent implemented any games before using python but I didnt want that to stop me from trying it out this challenge.
-I found the prompt very exitement and Ideas started flying through my head.
+I found the prompt very exiting and Ideas started flying through my head.

 For my initial plan, I needed to figure out if im going to classes or a pure functional approach.
 Using classes would be a more scalable solution bringing in the ability for more features to be added easily and easier control of the state.
 However, Im going to set up the game with functional components and once I have that down I will possibly expand to classes.
 My goal is to have the base requirements first and then expand.
 Whether that is on the UI side or not I want the core logic of the game to function properly.